rubengeertsema/wishlist-meetup/README.md

 running (micro) services.
 Try to find and open this dashboard in a browser.

 Hint: use `kubectl` to list all services and look for the external ip and port.

+### All pieces together
+The connections between all the Kubernetes resources described in the previous steps above can be simply summarized in the diagram below.

+[outside world] -- [traefik] -- [ingress] -- [service] -- [application instance 1, 2, ....n]

 ## DEPLOY BACKEND